 Students can then click the Text button on the toolbar to add and type in each word and place them on opposite sides of the page.

-Students can use the paint brush tool to illustrate the antonym.
+Students can use the pencil tool to illustrate the antonym.

 If student devices have microphones, have students click the Record button (microphone) to correctly pronounce the antonyms or even use them in a sentence.